 I recently held a goal attainment webinar for the professional women’s network Ellevate.
-You can watch it here.

-Have you ever vouched to do something — whether it’s as small as crossing an item off your weekend to-do list or as big as a career change — and then procrastinated for so long you never got around to it?
+Have you ever vowed to do something — whether it’s as small as crossing an item off your weekend to-do list or as big as a career change — and then procrastinated for so long you never got around to it?

 Sometimes, the things we really want to accomplish are so important to us, they induce a level of anxiety that can keep us from getting started.
 Other times, the sheer excitement we feel when we picture our goal can get overwhelming.
 And sometimes, we may just not even understand yet why we’re procrastinating at all.